deadkali-hat/Sargent_Bit/README.md

 ## Training and evaluation data

-This model is a fine-tuned version of [HuggingFaceH4/mistral-7b-ift](https://huggingface.co/HuggingFaceH4/mistral-7b-ift) TODO on the ultrafeedback dataset.
-It achieves the following results on the evaluation set:
+During DPO training, this model achieves the following results on the evaluation set:

-It achieves the following results on the evaluation set:
 - Loss: 0.7496
 - Rewards/chosen: -4.5221
 - Rewards/rejected: -8.3184